dr-richard-barker/GeneLabUserManual/README.md

   * Users can filter the genes displayed on the heatmap based on their significance.
   * This filtering helps highlight genes with statistically significant expression changes.

+Analyze the heatmap to identify gene expression patterns associated with specific conditions or treatments.
+Pay attention to color intensity and clustering.

 ## DGE Table